What is Qurbani and other Frequently Asked Questions

 14. Should I avoid anything in the 10 days before Eid ul-Adha?

 During this time you should not cut your hair or nails or remove parts of the skin.

-We can take Qurbani donations before and during all three days of Eid.
+For Qurbani international, we can take Qurbani donations before and during all three days of Eid.